AlessandroRizzetto/raspberry_WOL/README.md

 nano server.py
 sudo python3 server.py
 ```
-To run the server as a service:
+It is possible to run the server as a service at start up by following above steps.
+The service definition must be on the /lib/systemd/system folder.
+Our service is going to be called "wakeon.service":

 ```bash
 cd /lib/systemd/system/